-Yankees’ German suspended 81 games for domestic violence
+Yankees’ Germán suspended 81 games for domestic violence

 Germán was put on administrative leave on Sept.
 19 while MLB investigated an alleged domestic violence incident involving his girlfriend, with whom he has at least one child.
 He missed the final nine games of the 2019 regular season and all nine of New York’s postseason games.
 Those missed games will count toward his ban.

 The right-hander was the Yankees’ winningest pitcher last season, going 18-4 with a 4.03 ERA in 24 starts and three relief appearances.
-The 27-year-old had a $577,000 salary but will not be paid for the time he missed after being placed on leave.
-He is expected to make a similar salary for 2020 but again will not be paid while suspended.
+The 27-year-old had a $577,500 salary but will not be paid for the time he missed after being placed on leave, costing him $35,153.
+He is expected to make a similar salary for 2020 but again will not be paid while suspended, losing out on more than $225,000.

 Germán will be eligible to return June 5 against Tampa Bay, barring any postponements.